roso1102/2ndmind/ROADMAP.md

 - **Scheduling and notifications**:
   - Parse time expressions using `dateutil` or `parsedatetime`
-  - Store reminders in Notion with due times
+  - Store reminders in Supabase with due times
   - Background task to check and send notifications
   - Snooze and completion functionality